-Kenya was not all it seemed or was described as by many - the most vibrant East African economy and a model for Africa - one of the powerhouses that would drive success throughout the continent.
+Kenya was not all as it seemed or was described as by many - the most vibrant East African economy and a model for Africa - one of the powerhouses that would drive success throughout the continent.

-What we are seeing now is a reluctant, dubiously elected president, unwillingly to admit there may have been mistakes.
-He prefers his doomsayers to challenge the results in the courts and we have seen the benefit of that.
+What we are seeing now is a reluctant, dubiously elected president, unwilling to admit there may have been mistakes, preferring his doomsayers to challenge the results in the courts - and we have seen the benefit of that.
 While he may be offering an olive leaf, rather than a branch, he refuses to accept any malpractice.

 Such is the arrogance of politicians in Kenya.
-Such is their reluctance to give an inch or to shake the hand of reconciliation.
-Moreover, they do it behind a cloak of repression, their first target being the media.
-They issues vague warnings to discourage the press from truly reporting on the activities - and this is no more clear from the muted response in Kenya media to the violence.
-Instead they had taken a philosophical and deeply analytical view ignoring the horrors that are taking place in confrontations between special forces, armed police and also between residents.
+Such is their reluctance to give an inch or to shake a hand of reconciliation.
+They do it as well behind a cloak of repression, their first target media.
+They issues vague warning s which discourage the press from truly reporting on their activities and this is no clearer than from the muted response in the Kenyan media to the violence.
+Instead they take a philosophical and deeply analytical view, ignoring the horrors that are taking place in confrontations between special forces, armed police and also between residents.